Clients Training Horse Pictures

 Cash is a 2011 paint gelding that came to us in March 2016 to get started under saddle and ridden on the trails.
 So far Cash is an easy going, laid back gelding that takes everything in very well.
 He is always watching, always wanting attention.
 This guy has been passing our ground training tests with flying colors!
 He may be unsure of things, but is very curious and willing to learn.
 We have a weeks worth of rides on him and he is doing very well.
 We look forward to getting a solid foundation on him and on his way to being a great trail horse for his owner!

 Slick is a 10 yr old Draft cross gelding that came to us to get some things worked out in his training in Feb 2016 and will be here through the end of March.
 This big guy is already an accomplished trail horse but his owner wanted a better trained horse.
 So we took him back to basics, got him back into a D ring snaffle and have been working on loosing him up.
 Once Slick figured out what we wanted, he caught on very fast and advanced very well.
 We are also working him on going off leg, neck reining, working cattle, ponying horses and being ponied among other things.
-We are really enjoying working with this big guy!
+We really enjoyed putting a tune up on this big guy!
 Slick and his owner are enjoying their new relationship and relaxing on trail rides around Nebraska.

 Monti is a 3 yr old AQHA cow bred gelding that came to us to get started under saddle Feb 2016 and was with us for a short 25 days.
 This cool little dude has been a pleasure to train and ride.
 He is very smart and so easy going with everything.
 Jo was on him after the first week of ground work and he has progressed so well since then.
 The first week he was with us, we did ground work with him; all of which he took in like an ole pro.
 His first 2 rides were in the round pen; then we were out riding in the pasture, road riding, working in the big arena.
 Monti had a nice little handle on him after those 15 rides.
 (Remember, each horse gets at least 1 day off a week, young horses like Monti get 2) He had a nice collected walk/trot/lope, nice stop using his hind quarters, going off leg, give/bend/flex to each side & down, started on neck reining, and very calm about everything we asked of him.
 Monti will make a great little easy going gelding for his owner.